heremaps/gluecodium/README.md

 git push origin HEAD:refs/for/master
 ```

-And add the *TranspilerReviewers* group manually on Gerrit's web interface.

 ## Command line parameters
 For information on Genium command line parameters run it with "-help":